+as required.
+(This is why we need the definition of ``spacing'' to be powers of 4, not of 2.)
+This proves that $P'$ is a passage joining $X,X'$.

+Now $X\in C$, and $X'$ is a house or fort in $\mac T[A]$.
+Let $D$ be the maximal subset of $\mac T[A]$ that contains $X'$ and is $\mac T$-adjoin-connected.
+Since $C$ is $\mac T$-adjoin-connected, and contains a fort by hypothesis, it follows from \ref{contactgraph} that either $X'$ is a $D$-peripheral fort, or $X'$ belongs to a $D$-peripheral $D$-village.
+But every $D$-peripheral fort is $\mac T[A]$-peripheral, and every $D$-peripheral $D$-village is a $\mac T[A]$-peripheral $\mac T[A]$-village, from the maximality of $D$.
+Consequently $X'$ is special.
+This proves (1).

-Let $Q'$ be the subpath of $Q$ of length $c$ with one end $q$, and let its other end be $q'$.
-It follows that $Q'$ is a geodesic of $G$ (because every vertex with distance at most $c$ from $Y$ has distance more than $c$ from every other member of $\mac T$), and every vertex of $Q$ not in $V(Q')$ has distance more than $c$ from $Y$.
-So the union of $P,Q$ and the edge $uv$ is a passage of length at most $(\ell-k)d_0+1$, containing the edge $uv$.
-We have proved then that for each such choice of $uv$, there is a passage of length at most $(\ell-k)d_0+1$, containing the edge $uv$, joining some $X\in C$ and some $Y\in A$.
-Since $C$ is not a community by hypothesis, it follows from \ref{contactgraph} that $Y$ is special, where we say a member of the province $A$ is {\em special} if either it is a castle, or it is $A^0$-peripheral.
-The special houses in $A$ can be partitioned into at most $3^{t-k}-2$ communities, and there are at most $3^{t-k}-1$ special forts in $A$, and $3^{t-k-1}$ special castles.
-For each of these communities, the boundary of its union has quasi-size at most $(\alpha,\beta)$; and each of the forts has boundary with quasi-size at most $(\alpha,\beta)$ and each of the castles has boundary of quasi-size at most $(8\alpha, \beta+(\ell-k)d_0)$.
-Consequently, the boundary of the union of the special members of $A$ has quasi-size at most
+The special houses in $A$ can be partitioned into at most $(3^{t-k}-3)/2$ $\mac T$-villages, and there are at most $3^{t-k-1}-1$ special forts in $A$, and $3^{t-k-1}$ special castles, and $|\mac P_A|\le 3^{t-k}-3$.
+For each of these $\mac T$-villages, the union of the boundaries of its members has quasi-size at most $(\alpha,\beta)$; the boundary of each of the special forts has quasi-size at most $(\alpha,\beta)$; the boundary of each castle has quasi-size at most $(9\alpha, \beta+2d_0)$, and the vertex set of each member of $\mac P_A$ has quasi-size at most $(1,d_0)$.
+Consequently, the union of the boundaries of the special subsets of $A$ has quasi-size at most